belle2/basf2/svd/doc/dqm.rst

 SVD DQM
 =======

-The SVD DQM modules produce plots to be assess the quality of the data.
+The SVD DQM modules produce plots to assess the quality of the data.
 Only ``SVDunpackerDQM`` is executed on HLT, the rest of the modules are executed on ExpressReco on a fraction of events.

 DQM Modules